 We also take a look at what Kary Mullis, the inventor of the PCR technique, personally thought about Anthony Fauci.
 It is interesting to consider that Kary Mullis died on August 7th, 2019, nearly two months prior to Event 201, the pandemic simulation exercise hosted by The Johns Hopkins Center for Health Security, World Economic Forum, and Bill & Melinda Gates Foundation.

+Source information for the topics discussed are presented below the video.
 For more information, please see the Fake Pandemic category on this site.